epistulae/Interactive-Lab-Hub/Lab 3/README.md

 *Document how the system works*
 I made a mini model wizard of my device in a tabletop setting.
 The audio sensor takes in the commands and the "vacuum" Sweep responds out loud and goes to complete whatever task the user asked it to do.
 The Pi controls the webcam which sit on top of the pseudo "dock" for Sweep.

-Individual responses as part of this demo are hard coded, with three sets of full back and forth interactions that have varied responses based on audio input.
+Individual responses as part of this demo are hard coded, with 2 sets of full back and forth interactions that have varied responses based on audio input.
 Specifically:
 - *sweep_introduction_sequence.sh* Introduction sequence -> maybe start cleaning.
-- *simple_clean_interaction.sh* Immediate cleaning command -> confirmation of command acknowledged.
-- *routine_suggestion.sh* Suggestion for routine -> possible saving of routine.
+- *low_battery_schedule.sh* Low battery -> should Sweep schedule? -> schedules/no nothing.

 One issue was how it wasn't clear how to start interacting with the device, so I added a "Start" button to the mock design.
 Upon "startup", this initiates the introduction.
 The idea is, afterwards, it will be a "clean everything" manual button.